Treats and prevents hyperparathyroidism (overactive parathyroid glands) in patients with chronic kidney disease who are on dialysis.

-You should not use this medicine if you have had an allergic reaction to paricalcitol, or if you have high levels of calcium or vitamin D in your blood.
+You should not receive this medicine if you have had an allergic reaction to paricalcitol, or if you have high levels of calcium or vitamin D in your blood.

 How to Use This Medicine

-- Carefully follow your doctor's instructions about diet, vitamins, and mineral supplements.
+- Carefully follow your doctor's instructions about any special diet and use of vitamin or mineral supplements.